 Immigrants are capable of leading and speaking out on issues that affect their community.
 As your representative, I will work to center the immigrant voice to ensure that we receive respect throughout the political system.

 There is an epidemic of violence against transgender people, particularly Black transgender women.
 These acts of violence are examples of the intersectionality of systems of oppression.
 Black transgender people confront societal marginalization because of their race and gender identity.
 It is unacceptable that while LGBTQ+ people face everything from microaggressions to murder, there are no federal laws to grant them civil rights.
 I fully support the Equality Act, which federally protects the rights of LGBT people.
 However, this act alone is not enough to guarantee that LGBTQ+ people gain full membership in U.S. society.

-To combat violence and discrimination against LGBTQ+ people, particularly Black transgender women, we need to create a new federal department which will focus on combatting domestic terrorism and hate crimes.
+To combat violence and discrimination against LGBTQ+ people, particularly Black transgender women, we need to create a new federal department which will focus on social justice and equity.
 The rise of white supremacy and other hate groups coincide with a rise in violence against groups who face societal marginalization.
 The government needs to stand up to fight for the rights of those who are facing murder and discrimination because of ideologies of hate.
-Creating a new federal organization to combat this violence would reduce the number of hate crimes, lower the impact of domestic terrorism, and provide more support for victims and survivors.
+Creating a new federal organization to combat this violence would reduce the number of hate crimes and provide more support for victims and survivors.

 Transgender people and LGBTQ+ youth in general also face higher rates of self harm, attempted suicide, and homelessness.
 To best support these communities, we need to pass a comprehensive version of Medicare for All that covers hormonal therapy, surgical transition, and other forms of transgender related healthcare.
 We also need to expand access to affordable housing, long-term transitional shelters, and social support groups so that LGBTQ+ youth, particularly youth of color, don't face cycles of poverty, marginalization, and criminalization.